jayyeung/portfolio-web/static/content/case-studies/do-you-love-fluffy.md

 Using SVGs solves this by **being able to resize itself without losing quality**.

-Think about SVGs like this: instead of images being made of pixels, SVGs are **mathematical formulas that calculate an image** and **recalculate when you resize them**.
+Think about SVGs like this: instead of pixels, SVGs are **mathematical formulas that calculate an image** and **recalculate when you resize them**.
 If you actually open a file using a text editor, you can see these "mathematical formulas" in action.

 ```html
 <svg>